kotofos/sample-rest-server/README.md

 # sample-rest-server
-Sample rest - json api server, witout use of frameworks.
+Sample rest - json api server, without use of frameworks.
 And client for this server.
 Created with http.sever (previously known as BaseHTTPServer) and BaseHTTPRequestHandler